 A federal judge ruled last month that the Trumps could move forward with their lawsuit in state court.
 Trump Entertainment Resorts had appealed that decision last week.

-The company has stripped the Trump name from most of Trump Plaza, which closed on Sept.
-16, but is fighting to be able to use it at the Taj Mahal, its lone remaining casino.
+After the suit was filed, the company agreed to strip the Trump name from most of Trump Plaza, which closed Sept.
+16, but was fighting to keep using it at the Taj Mahal, its lone remaining casino.

-Donald Trump does not run or control Trump Entertainment Resorts, which was formed after the Trump casino empire emerged from the second of its three bankruptcies.
+Donald Trump no longer runs or controls Trump Entertainment Resorts, which was formed after the Trump casino empire emerged from the second of its three bankruptcies.
 But he retains a 10 percent stake in it.